DevAmirK/Landing_Fittrack/README.md

 # Description

 This project represents a landing page for the FitTrack mobile app.
-Developed using Sass for managing styles and React JS for dynamic content rendering.

 # Functionality